The Smooth Guide to Photography

 Take a meter reading without the light source and use the suggested exposure

-Increase the exposure 2-3 f/stops
+Increase the exposure 2-3 f/stops_______________________

 Set exposure to the part you want correctly exposed